jywu20/Notes/Linguistics/English/cambridge.md

 # The grammar sketch

+## Core arguments (or complements)

+The terms *subject*, *object* and *predicative complement* appear first in 2.4, where the authors carry out the definitions of the terms first for verbs.
+Complements of prepositions are also said to be objects or predicative complements (7.5).
+Nouns don't take objects (5.1).
+Here we summarize the (partly implicit) most generic definition of these terms.

 The term **subject** in a construction can be roughly defined as a complement that somehow is promoted to a high position.
 The subject of a clause fits this definition, and in an NP like [*the little boy's*]<sub>NP, genitive</sub> *father*, we can also identify a subject: it's *the little boy*, which is a complement, not a modifier, because a father must be someone's father, and therefore *father* takes a complement, which denotes his child, and which is an external one.
 The authors name *the little boy* the **subject-determiner** of the whole NP, since it's a determiner (it's in complementary distribution with *the*) and is also a subject.
+The term **object** means an internal argument that aren't in any oblique case (nor is it in a PP).
+Things that take objects are said to be **transitive** (6.2).

+In summary, here the terms *subject*, *object* and *predicative complement* are purely syntactic and correspond to the surface S, A, O, CC in Dixon's terms.
+Since English is an accusative language, the usage of "subject" - which could mean agent or external position - will not create confusion.

 # The noun phrase